Netflix's Self Made: Inspired by the Life of Madam C. J. Walker

-I don’t need a guide for staying at home during the Coronavirus pandemic.
+I don’t need a guide to stay at home during the Coronavirus pandemic.
 I’m doing my part to help flatten the curve.
 How?
 By limiting non-essential social gatherings and outings.
-Instead, I’ve ventured out only for long walks in my neighborhood, revisited homemade soup recipes, and finally enjoying some streaming services: the best binge, Netflix’s new series on Madame C. J. Walker.
+Instead, I’ve ventured out only for long walks in my neighborhood, revisited homemade soup recipes, and finally enjoyed some streaming services: the best binge, Netflix’s new series on Madame C. J. Walker.

 J. Crew Faux Leather Pleated Skirt

-The film does delve into colorism still plaguing the African American community.
-And the question of whether Madame C.J.
-Walker was the first African American millionaire.
-And what about Annie Malone?
+The film does delve into the colorism still plaguing the African American community, the question of whether Madame C.J.
+Walker was the first African American millionaire, and what happened to Annie Malone.

 Annie Malone; Fashionphile Chanel Tweed Flap Bag, Lafayette 148 Leather Moto Jacket

-My concern, when productions portray real people, is it necessary for dramatization?
-Or should the inconsistencies give us inspiration to research the truth?
+My concern is: When productions portray real people, is it necessary for dramatization?
+Or should the inconsistencies inspire us to research the truth?

 Annie Malone, perhaps the first real African American Milionairess

 We will get to know Madame, but who was Annie Turnbo Malone (1869-1957), born in Illinois with a background in Chemistry from Poro College?
-Poro College, the first beauty culture school, founded by Annie dedicated to the study and teaching of black cosmetology.
-Annie discovered and developed a revolutionary straightening solution called The Great Wonderful Hair Grower at Poro College.
+Poro College, the first beauty culture school, was founded by Annie and dedicated to studying and teaching black cosmetology.
+At Poro College, Annie discovered and developed a revolutionary straightening solution called The Great Wonderful Hair Grower.

 Annie Malone Accomplishments

 Annie Malone was Sarah’s role model.
-Sarah became a local Poro agent selling Malone’s beauty products, after using the solution to help her hair grow.
+After using the solution to help her hair grow, Sarah became a local Poro agent selling Malone’s beauty products.
 Malone believed that if African American women improved their physical appearance, they would gain greater self-respect and achieve success in other areas of their lives.

 Madame CJ Walker USPS 1998 Heritage Series Stamp